NMHScyberSec/FlipperZeroBuildNotes/BuildNotes.md

-# archAhazi's Notes on modifying firmware for the Flipper Zero
+Notes on modifying firmware for the Flipper Zero

 I am using Windows 10 (64-bit) on a laptop